Of Marks and Memories—Academics in Manipal 2021

 Engineering Mathematics I and II and Engineering Graphics Lab I and II are followed in both semesters.
 All the labs except Engineering Graphics lab (two credits) are for one credit.
-Communication Skills in English and Environmental Studies are also for two credits each, including the lab, and barring Engineering Mathematics (four credits) the rest of the subjects are for three.
-The Environmental Studies and Communication Skills in English courses are taught as weekly three-hour lab and one-hour theory class, with the grading for lab and theory combined.
-Each lab is for three hours whereas for theory subjects the hours equal the credits.
+Communication Skills in English and Environmental Studies are also for two credits each, including the lab, and barring Engineering Mathematics (four credits), the rest of the subjects are for three.
+The Environmental Studies and Communication Skills in English courses are taught as a weekly three-hour lab and one-hour theory class, with the grading for lab and theory combined.
+Each lab is for three hours, whereas for theory subjects, the hours equal the credits.
 The number of credits directly correlates to the subject’s weight in GPA calculation.

 From the second year onwards, the courses specific to your branch begin.
 The counselling booklet contains the course plans of all branches.
-The newest addition to this years’ courses—Data Science and Engineering, trains aspiring Data Scientists with core data science subjects along with the related computational mathematics, statistics, and computer science subjects.
+The newest addition to this years’ courses— Artificial Intelligence and Machine learning, trains aspiring data scientists students on core Artificial Intelligence and Machine Learning topics.
 The course outline for each of the branches can be found through the following links:

 - Aeronautical Engineering